- Who is eligible for Kentucky Medicaid?

 Kentucky’s waiver included a requirement that enrollees work at least 80 hours per month (or otherwise participate in “community engagement” activities — like job training or community service — for at least 80 hours per month).
 When Kentucky’s waiver was initially approved in January 2018, it was the first time that CMS approved a work requirement for Medicaid (Arkansas was able to implement their work requirement first, in June 2018, but Kentucky’s was approved first; the work requirement in Arkansas was later blocked by the same judge who blocked Kentucky’s work requirement).

-A lawsuit was filed by consumer advocacy groups on behalf of several Kentucky residents who have Medicaid coverage, challenging the legality of the work requirement waiver.
+A lawsuit was filed by consumer advocacy groups on behalf of several Kentucky residents who had Medicaid coverage, challenging the legality of the work requirement waiver.
 On June 29, 2018, just two days before Kentucky’s work requirement was scheduled to take effect, U.S. District Judge James E. Boasberg ruled that HHS should never have approved Kentucky’s waiver, as it conflicts with Medicaid’s mission.
 Boasberg wrote that the Secretary of HHS “never adequately considered whether Kentucky HEALTH would, in fact, help the state furnish medical assistance to its citizens, a central objective of Medicaid.
 This signal omission renders his determination arbitrary and capricious.
 The Court, consequently, will vacate the approval of Kentucky’s project and remand the matter to HHS for further review.”

 Once the state’s waiver was blocked, the Bevin Administration indicated that they were considering ending Medicaid expansion in Kentucky in order to address budget shortfalls.
 But that did not come to pass.